taksan/grafana-lab/README.md

-# Grafana + Prometheus Lab with Traffic Generator
+# Grafana Observability Lab

-A complete monitoring lab environment featuring Grafana, Prometheus, Loki, and a sophisticated traffic generator with geocoding, user flows, and DDoS simulation capabilities.
+A complete observability lab demonstrating **Grafana**, **Prometheus**, and **Loki** for metrics and logs monitoring.
+Includes a sophisticated traffic generator that produces realistic HTTP access logs with geocoding, user flows, and DDoS simulation capabilities.

 ## 🏗️ Architecture